 It’s also important to get clear on what prescriptions you can refill on the road and what you should take along with you.
 This is up to each individual case and isn’t something I can answer for you here, but don’t skimp on must-haves like contacts and prescriptions.

 It really comes down to clothing choices, which I have a few tricks for:

 Our Secret Weapon: The Packing Cube

 This is packing hack for making the carry-on life work.
 It has two sides – one for dirty clothes and one for clean.
-I have been using the same packing cube and stuffing it to the brim for the last five years and it barely shows any wear and tear.
-Though there are plenty of brands out there, I can only wholeheartedly recommend this one from Eagle Creek (affiliate link).
+I have been using the same packing cube and stuffing it to the brim for the last eight years and it barely shows any wear and tear.
+Though there are plenty of brands out there, I can only wholeheartedly recommend this set from Eagle Creek.

 It should fit around your waist comfortably enough that you almost don’t even need to use the shoulder straps.
 The weight should be distributed evenly on your entire body, and the straps should all be suited to your height and measurements.
 This is why trying on in person is so important.
 You may also find that a bag you like without weight feels much different with weight.
 In general, I think the ones that rest right on your back distribute the weight better, rather than the ‘breathable’ ones with a layer that pushes the bag off of your back (like this, which I would not recommend but am including for reference).